-If a student becomes ill or injured during the day, he or she must tell the teacher.
+If a student becomes ill or injured during the day, he or she must tell a teacher or staff member.
 If the student is sent to the School Nurse, he or she will explain the problem to the School Nurse.
 The student is not permitted to go home or use the telephone unless directed to do so by the School Nurse, the School Secretary, or the Principal.
 Up-to-date telephone numbers, including an emergency number, are necessary for school records.